-- Beginning during the 2018-19 school year, fund Balance caps will be based on enrollment tiers and calculated by using the district's lowest monthly fund balance divided by 12 months - Enrollment tiers for the fund balance caps include: - o Less than 200 students 40 percent - o 200 to 600 students 30 percent - More than 600 students 25 percent - The tiers will be determined by using the district's lowest enrollment of the previous three years. - A five-member oversight board will be appointed to consider waivers to caps applied for by districts.
+- Beginning during the 2018-19 school year, fund Balance caps will be based on enrollment tiers and calculated by using the district's lowest monthly fund balance of the 12 month period. - Enrollment tiers for the fund balance caps include: - Less than 200 students 40 percent - o 200 to 600 students 30 percent - o More than 600 students 25 percent - The tiers will be determined by using the district's lowest enrollment of the previous three years. - A five-member oversight board will be appointed to consider waivers to caps applied for by districts.